serverlessworkflow/sdk-java/README.md

 #### Building Workflow Diagram

-Given a valid workflow source or a Workflow object you can build the workflow Diagram SVG.
+Given a valid workflow definition (JSON/YAML) or a Workflow object you can build the workflow diagram SVG.
-Diagrams are built using [PlantUML](https://plantuml.com/) and can be embedded inside your tooling or web pages, or any SVG viewer.
+The generated diagram SVG uses [PlantUML](https://plantuml.com/) state diagram visualization and can be embedded inside your tooling or web pages, or any SVG viewer.

-You can build the workflow diagram SVG the the following code:
+You can build the workflow diagram SVG with the following code:

 ``` java
 Workflow workflow = Workflow.fromSource(source);